DBMSProjectMNV/decoder/images/README.md

-### This folder contains images used in round 3 documentation.
+### This folder contains images used in experiment documentation.